remorses/next-superjson/README.md

 Version 1 of this plugin will use the SWC superjson plugin instead of the Babel plugin, this is because the previous Babel plugin no longer works, [thanks to commonjs and ESM skill issues by one of the core developers.](https://github.com/blitz-js/babel-plugin-superjson-next/issues/145#issuecomment-2452145624)

+## Turbopack support

 Since version 1 this plugin also supports the `--turbo` flag.

 ## What is the different between this plugin and `next-superjson-plugin` SWC plugin?

 `next-superjson-plugin` broke in version 15 of Next.js because SWC was updated to a version that no longer supported plugins built with a different version of `swc_core` binary.

 This plugin instead freezes the version of `@swc/core` to one that is guaranteed to work.